10- City Driving

 - Visibility: To see potential problems in all directions

-- Space: To maneuver around obstacles
+- Space: To maneuver around obstacles and avoid hazards

 - Time: To anticipate risks and make adjustments to speed or position